Physics-Informed Neural Operator for Learning Partial Differential Equations: Implementation details

-\subsubsection{Chaotic Kolmogorov flow.}
+\subsection{Chaotic Kolmogorov flow.}

 For this experiment, $u$ lies in the attractor.
-We choose $T = 0.5 $ or $ 1$, and $ l=1 $, similar to \citet{li2021markov}.
-The training set consists of 4000 initial condition functions and corresponding solution functions with a spatial resolution of $64\times 64$ and a temporal resolution of $65$.
+We choose $T =0.125, 0.5 $ or $ 1$, and $ l=1 $, similar to \citet{li2021markov}.
+For $T=0.5s$, the training set consists of 4000 initial condition functions and corresponding solution functions with a spatial resolution of $64\times 64$ and a temporal resolution of $65$.
 Extra initial conditions are generated from Gaussian random field $\mathcal{N}\left(0,7^{3/2}(-\Delta+49I)^{-5/2}\right)$.
-We estimate the generalization error of the operator on a test set that contains 300 instances of Kolmogorov flow and reports the averaged relative $L_2$ error.
+We estimate the generalization error of the operator on a test set that contains 300 instances of Kolmogorov flow and reports the average relative $L_2$ error.
 Each neural operator is trained with 4k data points plus a number of extra sampled initial conditions.
 The Reynolds number in this problem is 500.
 The reported generalization error is averaged over 300 instances.
+It takes up to 2 days to train the model on a single Nvidia V100 GPU.
+For the experiments in Table~\ref{tb:operator_resolution}, $T=0.125$ and the training set has data with spatial resolution $64\times 64$ and temporal resolution $33$.
+The test set has 200 instances with spatial resolution $256\times 256$ and temporal resolution $65$.
+For the experiments in Table~\ref{tb:low_res_kf}, $T=0.125$ and the training set contains 800 instances in even lower resolution $32\times 32 \times 17$.
+The test set has 200 instances with spatial resolution $256\times 256$ and temporal resolution $65$.

-\paragraph{Comparison study.} The baseline method PINN is implemented using library DeepXDE \citep{lu2021deepxde} with TensorFlow as backend.
+\paragraph{Comparison study.} The baseline method PINN, LAAF-PINN, and SA-PINN are implemented using library DeepXDE \citep{lu2021deepxde} with TensorFlow as the backend.
 We use the two-step optimization strategy (Adam \citep{kingma2014adam} and L-BFGS) following the same practice as NSFNet \citep{jin2021nsfnets}, which applies PINNs to solving Navier Stokes equations.
-We grid search the hyperparameters: network depth from 4 to 6, width from 50 to 100, learning rate from 0.01 to 0.0001, the weight of boundary loss from 10 to 100 for all experiments of PINNs.
-Comparison between PINO and PINNs on test-time optimization.
-The results are averaged over 20 instances of the Navier Stokes equation with Reynolds number 500.
-The best result is obtained by PINO using pre-trained operator ansatz and virtual sampling.
-The neural operator ansatz used here is trained over a set of 400 data points.
-The authors acknowledge that there could exist more sophisticated variants of PINN that performs better in our test cases.
+We grid search the hyperparameters: network depth from 4 to 6, width from 50 to 100, learning rate from 0.01 to 0.0001, and the weight of boundary loss from 10 to 100 for all experiments of PINNs.
+Comparison between PINO and PINNs on instance-wise fine-tuning.
+The results are averaged over 20 instances of the Navier-Stokes equation with Reynolds number 500.
+The best result is obtained by PINO using learned operator ansatz and virtual sampling.
+The neural operator ansatz used here is trained on 400 data points.
+The authors acknowledge that there could exist more sophisticated variants of PINN that perform better in our test cases.